 Employers that offer this benefit to qualified employees can receive a credit worth up to 25% of the cost.

 The IRS released updated figures for retirement plan contribution limits for 2019.

 The Treasury, Labor, and Health and Human Services departments proposed rules for health reimbursement arrangements, which can be used in coordination with individual health insurance if certain requirements are met.

 The IRS released guidance on the new Sec.
 45S tax credit for employers that provide paid medical and family leave.

 Simplified employee pension (SEP) plans can be attractive in the short term but over the long term can be expensive, inefficient, and inflexible.

-The IRS issued the inflation-adjusted figures for calendar year 2017 for the annual contribution limits for health savings accounts.
+The IRS issued the inflation-adjusted contribution limits for 2019 for health savings accounts.